Checkmk

 5. Availability in reports

 Availability views can be embedded in reports.
-The simplest way is via the Add to menu in the menu bar:
+The simplest way is via Export > Add to report in the menu bar.
+Select the report to which you want to add the view and confirm with Add to.

 The Availability table report element inserts an availability analysis into the report.
 All of the options discussed above can be found as parameters directly in the element — although in a slightly different graphic form: